18F/before-you-ship/_pages/ato.md

 Before a system is made publicly accessible on the Internet, it must go through either the full ATO process or a 90-Day [Limited Authority to Operate](types/).
 Systems can be made available for use in an extremely limited capacity if they meet the [pre-authorization criteria](types/#pre-authorization).

-While the ATO is the final (regulatory) step that's required before launching an application, you will want to **start the process as soon as possible** after your project gets off the ground.
+While the ATO is the final compliance step that's required before launching an application, you will want to **start the process as soon as possible** after your project gets off the ground.

 ### Starting the ATO process